jessicafransson/coffee-shop/README.md

 ## User experience (UX)

+The visitors to Coffee Shop is most likely someone who enjoys making nice coffee at home.
+Who enjoys a nice espresso, or a pour over coffee from whole beans.
+A visitor to Coffee shop is also someone who most likely enjoys reading about coffee, and the different type of brews there are.

 ### User stories

 This is a list of my user stories, and it can also be found [here](https://github.com/users/jessicafransson/projects/8)